djfoley01/rPyBackup/README.md

 - All socket connections are now encrypted with SSL
 - Server accepts all connections with correct initial message being sent
-- will update it's config file with client information for retention period (actual pruning not implemented yet), hostname and password
+- will update it's config file with client information for retention period (actual pruning not enabled yet), hostname and password
 - will not allow a client with different hostname / password to access other clients data
 - Server is multi-threaded and will spawn new threads to allow for multiple client connections
 - Similar to the client_cli, the server hashes files before and after sending or receiving to ensure successful transfers